-COMMISSION ACTIVITY IN 1996
+COMMISSION ACTIVITY IN 1998

-At the close of 1996, there were 495 judicial positions subject to the Commission's jurisdiction.
+At the close of 1998, there were 498 judicial positions subject to the Commission's jurisdiction.

 Justices of the Supreme Court 7

 Judges of the Court of Appeals 10

 Judges of the District Courts 156

 District Magistrate Judges 69

-Municipal Judges 253
+Municipal Judges 256

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
 The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
 Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
-Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state.' " 1996 Kan.
+Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state.' " 1998 Kan.
 Ct.
 R. Annot.
-431. No attempt has been made in this report to enumerate those individuals.
+469-470.
+No attempt has been made in this report to enumerate those individuals.

-In 1996, the Commission received 356 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
-Of those individuals, 250 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-Of those 250, 48 responded by filing a complaint.
-An additional 81 complaints were received for a total of 129 complaints received in 1996.
-Of those complaints, 37 were eventually docketed.
+In 1998, the Commission received 322 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
+Of those individuals, 226 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+Of those 226, 48 responded by filing a complaint.
+An additional 75 complaints were received for a total of 123 complaints received in 1998.
+Of those complaints, 26 were eventually docketed.
 For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 14 and 15.

-The Commission disposed of 92 undocketed complaints in 1996 and 40 docketed complaints.
+The Commission disposed of 94 undocketed complaints in 1998 and 28 docketed complaints.

-COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 1996 - December 31, 1996
+COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 1998 - December 31, 1998

-TOTAL NUMBER OF INQUIRIES 356
+TOTAL NUMBER OF INQUIRIES 322

-RULES AND COMPLAINT FORMS MAILED 250
+RULES AND COMPLAINT FORMS MAILED 226

-NUMBER OF COMPLAINTS RECEIVED 129
+NUMBER OF COMPLAINTS RECEIVED 123

-NUMBER OF COMPLAINTS DOCKETED 37
+NUMBER OF COMPLAINTS DOCKETED 26

-DOCKETED COMPLAINTS PENDING ON JANUARY 1, 1 1996 11
+DOCKETED COMPLAINTS PENDING ON JANUARY 1, 1998 11

 DISPOSITION OF DOCKETED COMPLAINTS

-Dismissed.
-Complainant did not provide corroborating evidence.
-2
+Dismissed as moot 1

-Dismissed after investigation 22
+Dismissed after investigation 21

-Dismissed after investigation with caution 8
+Dismissed after investigation with caution 1

-Letter of informal advice issued 4
+Letter of informal advice issued 2

-Dismissed while in lititgation 1

-Public Cease and Desist Order issued 1
+Private Cease and Desist Order issued 2

-Complaint dismissed in view of judge's resignation 1

-Findings of Fact, Conclusions of Law, and Recommendations made to the Supreme Court (The judge resigned before the case was heard by the Court.)
-1
+Formal Hearing Held resulting in no sanction 1 imposed

-Pending on December 31, 1996 9 49 1
+Pending on December 31, 1998 9

+371

-POSITION OF JUDGE AGAINST WHOM COMPLAINT WAS FI LED
+POSITION OF JUDGE AGAINST WHOM COMPLAINT WAS FILED

-District Judge 23 District Judge, Retired 1 District Magistrate 8 (3 are law trained) Municipal Judge 4 (2 are law trained) Hearing Officer 1 (law trained) 36 2
+District Judge 19 District Judge, Retired 1 District Magistrate 1 (non-law trained) Hearing Officer 1 (law trained) Judge Pro Tempore 2 (law trained) Municipal Judge 262